StormTersteeg/novelai_simple_console/README.md

 # NovelAI Simple Console

 This is a simple console application that utilizes NovelAI's API to generate text based on user input.
+It utilizes a very rudimentary context manager that simply saves the input and output, which is used to get a more consistent response from the API.

 ## Setup